muhammadgalhoum/Blog-using-django/README.md

 ### Prerequisites

-First you should create a virtual environment about writing the following command.
+First you should create a virtual environment by writing the following command.

 `Python -m venv env`

-Then activate it about writing the following commands.
+Then activate it by writing the following commands.

 `cd env`